-In the summer of 2007 the network received attention when it organized and televised a debate/roundtable discussion between six of the Demoratic nominees for president.
-Not surprisingly, no Republicans accepted Logo's invitation for a similar discussion.
+In the summer of 2007 the network received attention when it organized and televised a debate/roundtable discussion (in conjunction with the Human Rights Campaign and CNN) between six of the Democratic nominees for president.
+Not surprisingly, no Republicans accepted LOGO's invitation for a similar discussion.

-On its current schedule, RuPaul, still milking his Super Model persona from the early 90's, hosts RuPaul's Drag Race, RuPaul's Drag U and All-Stars.
-Some of Logo's programs wouldn't be out of place on Bravo, with shows such as The A-List: New York/Dallas; 1 Girl 5 Gays; and The Setup Squad.
+On its current schedule, RuPaul, still milking his Super Model persona from the early 1990s, hosts RuPaul's Drag Race, RuPaul's Drag U and All-Stars.
+Drag Race aired its 100th episode in March 2016.
+(Despite how some entertainment sites gush over the popularity of the show, Drag Race's audience is relatively small compared to popular shows on other cable networks.
+Some of LOGO's programs wouldn't be out of place on Bravo, with shows such as The A-List: New York/Dallas; 1 Girl 5 Gays; and The Setup Squad.
 Unfortunately, many of these shows depict their gay subjects in a rather unflattering light.
 (Of course, the same can be said with how reality shows on other networks depict cast members.)

-Despite the ubiquity of gay culture in the 21st century, Logo hasn't been picked up by a lot of cable systems.
-Presently, it is available in less than half of the nation's TV households.
-This is a crucial point because in order for a cable network to be considered viable by many national advertisers it usually needs to be available in at least 75% of the U.S. Another challenge for Logo is the fact that shows with LGBT characters have proliferated on mainstream networks, so its unique positioning has been somewhat lost.
+Despite the ubiquity of gay culture in the 21st century, LOGO hasn't been picked up by a lot of cable systems.
+Presently, it's available in less than half of the nation's TV households (43% as of July 2016).
+Because of its limited distribution, LOGO's most popular show, Drag Race doesn't attract nearly the audience that one might expect (in other words, RuPaul is a big fish in a very small pond.)
+This is a crucial point because in order for a cable network to be considered viable by national advertisers it usually needs to be available in at least 75% of the U.S. Another challenge for LOGO is the fact that shows with LGBT characters have proliferated on mainstream networks, so its unique positioning has been somewhat lost.